Cortexelus/semantigram/README.md

     "to a growing cluster up international scientists"]
      ```
 3. Strings are tokenized and stemmed and stop-words are removed.
-4. Latent Dirichlet Allocation is performed on each string.
+4. Latent Dirichlet Allocation is performed, resulting in n topics.
+Every string has n topic-weight values (A string may belong to several topics.)
 5. Topics are sorted by earliest maximum relevancy.
 6. A visualization is drawn.
 Topic (y-axis, color) by Time (x-axis)
 7. Visualization is used as a video playhead for quick navigation through hours of speech.